algorithmiaio/dev-center/_pages/integrations/arize.md

 client.file(collection_uri+"/"+model_file).putFile(model_file_path)
 ```

-The following represents the algorithm code that you would deploy on Algorithma, not the training platform used above.
+The following represents the algorithm code that you would deploy on Algorithmia, not the training platform used above.
 {:.notice-info}

 ## Setting up your Algorithmia environment for model deployment